irfanalamt/sentient-node-blog/posts/blue-dot-song.md

 > "This is a **present** from a **small, distant world,** a token of our sounds, our science, our images, our music, our **thoughts** and our **feelings**.
 We are attempting to survive our **time** so we may live **into yours**." - President Jimmy Carter on the _Voyager golden record_

+> ⚡ The golden Record is more about what it represents than what it contains.
+It was a statement on humanity's place in the universe.

 [1][golden-record](https://voyager.jpl.nasa.gov/golden-record/)